yusefmosiah/choir-scales/docs/Dev_Plan.md

 ## Deployment Strategy

 ASSUMPTION deployment_model:
-  "Containerized deployment"
+  "Containerized deployment on Render"
-  "May introduce additional infrastructure"
+  "May introduce additional services"
   "Must maintain reliability"

 We are using a containerized approach for deploying both the frontend and backend:

-- The application is containerized using Docker, combining the Next.js frontend and FastAPI backend in a single image.
+- The application is containerized using Docker, combining the Next.js frontend and FastAPI backend in a single image
-- The container is built and pushed to Azure Container Registry (choir.azurecr.io).
+- The container is built and deployed to Render's container service
-- Deployment is managed through GitHub Actions, which builds the container and deploys it to Azure Container Instances.
+- Deployment is managed through Render's Git-based deployment with automatic Docker builds
-- This approach ensures consistency between development and production environments and simplifies the deployment process.
+- This approach ensures consistency between development and production environments while leveraging Render's simplified deployment process

+## Current Status

+1. **Completed**
+   - Initial Next.js application deployed via create-solana-dapp
+   - Basic wallet integration functional
+   - Docker container build pipeline established
+   - DNS configuration for choir.chat
+   - Render deployment automation configured

+2. **In Progress**
+   - Frontend component development
+   - Solana program implementation
+   - WebSocket integration planning
+   - Backend service architecture
+   - Container optimization

 ## Development Methodology